hearvox/brain-friendly/brain-friendly-Bolls-interview.md

 That's the most important point: at its highest conceptual level, that's the broadest distinction between brain friendly and brain unfriendly.
 Design and layout of online presentation of information that is brain friendly is going to be structured in a way that will work effectively with those bring truths, rather than against those brain turths, Obviously working with the brain truths would be brain friendly, and working against would be brain unfriendly.

+## The brain is a limited capacity processor
 1:33 So these three truths.
 First and foremost, and probably the most important one in terms of how information appears typically in online news sites is that you have to remember that the brain is a limited capacity processor.
 What that means is that the brain only has so many resources to allocate all the mental tasks that go on in, just what I described before which is, perceiving, paying attention to, trying to remember, and learn information.

 2:02 And it has to simultaneously shift attention and effort between the tasks.
 And so there's a cost.
 For every task the brain has to work harder at, there are fewer resources left over to process other tasks.